karelkubicek/karelkubicek.github.io/_posts/2023-02-25-gen-cookies.md

 * **Q:** How can I access the study results or code?

   **A:** Since our work depends on ML, it can produce false positives.
-To reduce impact of false reporting of individual websites violating regulations, we restrict access upon request.
+To reduce the impact of false reporting of individual websites violating regulations, we restrict access upon request.
 Please fill [this form](TODO) to get access.

-* **Q:** What is the probability that your violation decision tree produces false positive?
+* **Q:** What is the probability that your violation decision tree produces false positives?

-  **A:** We evaluated the process on 200 websites...
+  **A:** We tuned the models to be conservative, so they rather produce false negatives.
+Our evaluation on 200 random websites confirmed that the predictions behave according to our plan, for more details, check Section 7 of the paper.

 ### Acknowledgement

 The authors would like to thank:

- * TBA
+ * Nataliia Bielova and Vincent Toubiana from CNIl for their feedback on our project.

 ### Updates

-* *February 25, 2023:* The initial version of this page.
+* *February 27, 2023:* The initial version of this page.